DesModder/DesModder/text-mode-editor/README.md

 - Make sure `Desmos` is a global variable.
 - `editor = new TextModeEditor({calc: Calc, parent: div})` to mount to a node.
+  - Note the parent div needs an explicit height, e.g. `height: 300px`.
+Otherwise, it will be treated as zero-height for layout purposes.
 - `editor.dispose()` to remove the view.

 Example: